Search

 ME/CFS is a chronic and disabling disease that affects many systems of the body.
 These include, but are not limited to, the brain, muscles, digestive, immune and cardiac systems.
 People of all ages can get ME/CFS, including children and young people.
 ME/CFS often starts with an infection, such as the flu or COVID-19, but it is not always clear what the trigger is.[1]

-A note on Long COVID
+A note on long COVID

-Approximately 50% of people diagnosed with Long COVID meet the criteria for ME/CFS.[2]
-This fact sheet includes suggestions that may also be useful for children and young people experiencing Long COVID, especially those who experience a symptom known as post-exertional malaise (PEM), which is explained in the next section.
+Approximately 50% of people diagnosed with long COVID meet the criteria for ME/CFS.[2]
+This fact sheet includes suggestions that may also be useful for children and young people experiencing long COVID, especially those who experience a symptom known as post-exertional malaise (PEM), which is explained in the next section.

 One of the key aspects of ME/CFS is a substantial reduction in function.
 This means the person with ME/CFS will not be able to do all of the things they did before they became unwell.
 It is likely that your child or young person will need adjustments at school to help them manage.